Being Rubber @170202-0100 Late Night Walk in the Woods

 At first I could not feel the magic of the woods because the latex seemed as a barrier isolating me from the sensations of what was around me.
 However, I soon realized that I could feel small breezes and the coolness of the moist air condensing on my suit.
 I could also feel the uneven surface of the rock I was sitting on.
 My mind was adjusting to my total enclosure.
 Latex is a particularly good conductor of both heat (and cold) and tactile perceptions — perhaps much more so than just about any other fabric.
 I could also hear well through my latex hood and see well through the glass lenses of my goggles.

-But I still felt isolated from the outside world, “protected” from it by a thin layer of skin-like latex.
+But I still felt isolated from the outside world, “protected” from the air by a thin layer of skin-like latex.
 I was, so to speak, “anaerobic”!

 My awareness of the raw sensation of the latex against my skin had been slowly creeping into my general consciousness since I had put it on.
 It felt good — really good.
 It was like “going home”.
 Something in the depths of my being said this where I was “supposed to be”, as if it was where my heart dwelt.
 My fetish for rubber “talked” to me in the only language it knew: tactile sensation.
 Lots of it.
 It spoke directly to my skin in words about a wide range of pleasant tactile sensations which were overtly sexual at times but most were deliciously sensual and not focused on potential orgasm [[like a back scratch?]] .
 “What marvelous conversations!
 At times, it seemed reminiscent of my mother’s womb.
 It felt wonderful to be home.